fgiorgetti/SquarePlatform/README.md

 # SquarePlatform

-#
+## Description and inspiration

-# Simple 2D scrolling game created with the purpose of learning
-# game development, and also sharing with other people who wants
-# to learn as well.
+Simple 2D scrolling game created with the purpose of learning game development, and also sharing with other people who wants to learn as well.

-#
+# Author and Status
-# Author: Fernando Giorgetti
+Author: Fernando Giorgetti
-# Status: Under development
+Status: Under development

+# Plans
 A 2D scrolling game created for learning about 2D game development, using nothing but Java SE.